dsilverberg95/dynamic_tuna/README.md

 # Dynamic Tuna: Flexible Bayesian Optimization Library

 **Dynamic Tuna** is a library of surrogate models that are compatible with the Optuna framework for performing Bayesian optimization on machine learning hyperparameters.
 The provided samplers are Gaussian Process, Random Forest, and Tree-structured Parzen Estimator.
-While most libraries allow for some degree of static control over surrogate model parameters that govern the exploitation-exploration tradeoff, Dynamic Tuna allows for dynamic control.
+While most libraries allow for some degree of static control over the search process' exploitation-exploration tradeoff, Dynamic Tuna allows for multiple types of dynamic control.

 All explanations and usage examples below assume a degree of familiarity with Bayesian optimization.